Skip to main content

 1. From the Docker plugin Configuration tab, define the following parameters:

-• Retry Interval — The interval of time in seconds that the plugin will wait before restarting collecting a metrics stream.
+• Retry Interval — The interval of time (in seconds) that the plugin will wait before restarting collecting a metrics stream.
 Use only positive integers, otherwise the Incident Management Collector does not run.

 • Exclude Container Prefixes — A list of specific container prefixes the plugin rejects when it gathers container metrics from Docker.
 Separate the prefixes by a space, such as prefix1 prefix2 and so forth.
 Wildcards are not accepted.
 The plugin excludes all containers with that prefix.